devleonardoamaral/debian-nvidia-installer/README.md

 NVIDIA driver installer with a Bash TUI.
 This tool allows you to install NVIDIA drivers on Debian using an interactive text-based interface (TUI).
 It automates steps such as package installation, compatibility checks, and graphics environment configuration.

-# Requirements
+### Requirements

 * **Debian Trixie** distribution
+* Compatible **NVIDIA graphics card** — supports GPUs from the GeForce, Quadro, and RTX lines. **Tesla models are not supported at this time.**
 * Bash-compatible shell
 * Administrator privileges (sudo/root)

+# How to Run

-After installation, you can start the installer directly from the terminal with:
+After installation, you can start the script through the shortcut in the applications menu or via the terminal by running the command:

 ```bash
 sudo debian-nvidia-installer
 ```

-> ⚠️ **You must run it as root**, since the tool performs system changes, such as installing packages and modifying configuration files.
+> ⚠️ **It is necessary to run as root**, as the tool makes system changes such as installing packages and modifying configuration files.

 # Installation